 Data creates a .csv file of the rows meeting the current filter criteria.
 The Summary tab includes the fields displayed on screen, and the Full Data tab includes additional fields that meet filter criteria but may not be displayed in the report.

+Crosstab creates a .csv in a cross tabular format.
+This is the best format to use when trying to download data into a spreadsheet, such as Excel.
 If the Crosstab options greyed out, click on the blank space just above the chart or table you want to download.
 For example, the Scatterplot Over Time report has three data sections: scatterplot, scanner statistics table, registry statistics table.
 Each of these may be downloaded.
 Click just above a chart or table, then click the Download button and select Crosstab.

 Highlighting and Details

+You can also apply your own filter to exclude data when interacting with a chart legend, marks on a chart, or data in a table.
+This can be particularly useful if a chart or table has lots of data and you want to focus on specific items.
+The scatterplot below has more than 700 marks for three facilities and four scanners for a single study and age group.
 Using the facility legend, we can highlight data for a single facility.
 However, there are still many data points and it appears there are multiple scanners for this facility, as indicated by the different shapes, but it is difficult to make out the patterns.

+We can also highlight the chart by different scanners by clicking on one from the legend, rather than highlighting by facility, but that would show the data for the selected scanner across all facilities.
 Alternatively, we can click on the facility in the legend and then click on Keep Only to keep only the marks for the highlighted facility (selecting Excludewould exclude all marks for that facility and keep the remaining facilities.)

 The chart has now been filtered to show only the 438 exams for that facility.
 We can now highlight each scanner, using the Scanner legend, to see the patterns more clearly.
 To undo the filter, click on the Undo button, located in the bottom left corner of the screen.